 The fifth and highest level in Maxwell’s levels of leadership has been referred to as either “Pinnacle” or “Personhood.”
 At this level, the leader has

 become iconic within his industry or company.
 Because of his status in the organization, employees will do essentially anything he asks to please him.
 Along with the personal satisfaction of achieving such loyalty, the leader is in a position to inspire future leaders in his company and beyond.

-One definition of pinnacle is “the highest point of development or achievement.”
+One definition of a pinnacle is “the highest point of development or achievement.”
 The implication is that Pinnacle Leadership has put all the previous levels together to reach the leadership summit.
-The truth is, however; as leaders we are never done learning and growing.
-Still, hard working and growth minded individuals will hopefully reach a point where they are recognized by the larger community as outstanding leaders.
+The truth is, however; as leaders, we are never done learning and growing.
+Still, hard-working and growth-minded individuals will hopefully reach a point where they are recognized by the larger community as outstanding leaders.

 Our organizations must always change and today, that change happens faster than ever.
 As the organization changes, it is likely that new leadership skills will also be required.
 Perhaps a good example of that is the hot topic of the day—multiple generations in the workplace.
 Communication is more complicated than ever.
 Millennials are digital natives while much of the Boomer and Generation X leaders have had to acquire the skills necessary to easily use technology effectively.

 We have a saying in the coaching world that we invite CEOs to a coaching session and people show up.
-I like the alternate term personhood better than pinnacle for this level of leadership.
-Leaders are people, after all, and we bring all our experiences, biases and world views to our leadership tasks.
-There is no implied end to the growth for either personhood or leadership.
+I like the alternate term personhood better than the pinnacle for this level of leadership.
+Leaders are people, after all, and we bring all our experiences, biases, and world views to our leadership tasks.
+There is no implied end to the growth of either personhood or leadership.
 We may never reach the top, but we may momentarily be in the spotlight as leaders.

-Continuous growth and learning is appropriate for us as leaders as well as for our people.
+Continuous growth and learning are appropriate for us as leaders as well as for our people.
 As Socrates put it, “The unexamined life is not worth living for a human being.”